-· Dollar range of Pennsylvania Fund shares • Name of Trustee owned by Trustee Independent Trustees Liaquat Ahamed \$1-\$10,000 over \$100,000 Barbara M. Baumann \$1-\$10,000 over \$100,000 Katinka Domotorffy \$1-\$10,000 over \$100,000 Catharine Bond Hill \$1-\$10,000 over \$100,000 Kenneth R. Leibler \$1-\$10,000 over \$100,000 Jennifer Williams Murphy None \$10,001-\$50,000 Marie Pillai None \$1-\$10,000 George Putnam III \$10,001-\$50,000 over \$100,000 Manoj P. Singh \$1-\$10,000 over \$100,000 Mona K. Sutphen \$1-\$10,000 \$50,001-\$100,000 Interested Trustee Robert L. Reynolds \$1-\$10,000 over \$100,000
+Name of Trustee Dollar range of Putnam Tax-Free High Yield Fund shares owned Aggregate dollar range of shares held in all funds in the Putnam funds complex overseen by Trustee Independent Trustees Liaquat Ahamed \$1-\$10,000 over \$100,000 Barbara M. Baumann \$1-\$10,000 over \$100,000 Katinka Domotorffy \$1-\$10,000 over \$100,000 Catharine Bond Hill \$1-\$10,000 over \$100,000 Kenneth R. Leibler \$1-\$10,000 over \$100,000 Jennifer Williams Murphy None \$10,001-\$50,000 Marie Pillai None \$1-\$10,000 George Putnam III \$50,001-\$100,000 over \$100,000 Manoj P. Singh \$1-\$10,000 over \$100,000 Mona K. Sutphen \$1-\$10,000 \$50,001-\$100,000 Interested Trustee Robert L. Reynolds \$1-\$10,000 over \$100,000

-^{} First elected to the Board of Trustees of the Putnam funds effective as of July 1, 2022 (or for a limited number of Putnam funds, as of a later date).
+First elected to the Board of Trustees of the Putnam funds effective as of July 1, 2022 (or for a limited number of Putnam funds, as of a later date).

-^{} Trustee who is an "interested person" (as defined in the Investment Company Act of 1940, as amended) of the funds and Putnam Management.
-Mr. Reynolds is deemed an "interested person" by virtue of his positions as an officer of the funds and Putnam Management.
+Trustee who is an "interested person" (as defined in the Investment Company Act of 1940, as amended) of the fund and Putnam Management.
+Mr. Reynolds is deemed an "interested person" by virtue of his positions as an officer of the fund and Putnam Management.
 Mr. Reynolds is the President and Chief Executive Officer of Putnam Investments, LLC and President of your fund and each of the other Putnam funds.
 None of the other Trustees is an "interested person".

-Each Independent Trustee of the funds receives an annual retainer fee and an additional fee for each Trustee meeting attended.
+Each Independent Trustee of the fund receives an annual retainer fee and an additional fee for each Trustee meeting attended.
 Independent Trustees also are reimbursed for expenses they incur relating to their services as Trustees.
-All of the current Independent Trustees of the funds are Trustees of all the Putnam funds and receive fees for their services.
+All of the current Independent Trustees of the fund are Trustees of all the Putnam funds and receive fees for their services.

 The Trustees periodically review their fees to ensure that such fees continue to be appropriate in light of their responsibilities as well as in relation to fees paid to trustees of other mutual fund complexes.
-The Board Policy and Nominating Committee, which consists solely of Independent Trustees of the funds, estimates that committee and Trustee meeting time, together with the appropriate preparation, requires the equivalent of at least four business days per regular Trustee meeting.
+The Board Policy and Nominating Committee, which consists solely of Independent Trustees of the fund, estimates that committee and Trustee meeting time, together with the appropriate preparation, requires the equivalent of at least four business days per regular Trustee meeting.
 The standing committees of the Board of Trustees, and the number of times each committee met during your fund's most recently completed fiscal year, are shown in the table below:

 Audit, Compliance and Risk Committee 12

 Board Policy and Nominating Committee 6

 Brokerage Committee 3

 Contract Committee 8

 Executive Committee 1

 Investment Oversight Committees

 Investment Oversight Committee A 5

 Investment Oversight Committee B 5

 Pricing Committee 8

-Exchange-Traded Fund Committee 3
+Exchange-Traded Fund Committee 4

+For the period 1/1/23-7/31/23

-The following tables show the year each Trustee was first elected or appointed as a Trustee of the Putnam funds, the fees paid to each Trustee by each fund for fiscal 2023, and the fees paid to each Trustee by all of the Putnam funds for services rendered during calendar year 2022:
+The following table shows the year each Trustee was first elected or appointed as a Trustee of the Putnam funds, the fees paid to each Trustee by the fund for fiscal 2023, and the fees paid to each Trustee by all of the Putnam funds for services rendered during calendar year 2022.